Prepare for Surgery

 How do I know which bariatric procedure is right for me?

 Each bariatric procedure has its own unique benefits and risks.
 If you decide to pursue bariatric surgery, you and our expert care team will discuss each of the surgical options and your weight loss goals.
 You will learn about the differences between gastric bypass surgery, sleeve gastrectomy and adjustable gastric banding.
 Once you and your medical team decide which surgical weight loss procedure is right for you we will work together with you to create a customized plan that will help to safely achieve your weight loss goals.
-When you and your medical team decide on the procedure that is best for you, you may also discuss if a laparoscopic approach would be effective in your case.

 How much weight loss will occur after my bariatric surgery?